 Journalists are more likely to cover your story if you have taken the time to draft your press release.
 They often don't have time to hunt around for the information they need.
 By providing everything fuss-free, your story is more likely to be covered.

 However, regional or small weekly newspapers are increasingly running out of resource to do this, so it might be worth calling up your local rag to find a freelance photographer they like to use.
 Then pay for some professional shots of yourself, working in your environment.
 You'll then have print-quality images ready to put in front of any journalist, making their job a lot easier and making them want to run your story.

 These days, you've also got to consider online media.
 This is where your SEO strategy comes in to play.
-Don't just provide them with a URL for your website.
+Don't just provide the journalist with a URL for your website.
 Make sure they use hyperlinks that include your business name and/or keywords.

-With all of the above in mind, here's our top tips on how to write a press release:
+With all of the above in mind, here are 10 tips on how to write a press release...

 Give your press release an interesting title – don’t worry too much about it being snappy.
 You need your press release to stand out from the crowd.
 Make sure your heading is in bold.
 Put a date on your press release, ideally, on the same date it's issued.
 It will add gravitas to your story.

 If you're targeting online media, give your story a title with SEO in mind.
 This relates to meta titles because most posts on magazine sites, such as Creative Boom, should automatically take the title of your story and place into the meta title.
 Therefore, make sure you include your keywords, company name and business location.

 Decide whether your press release is for ‘Immediate release’ or ‘Embargoed until X date’.
 Embargoed releases are useful for when you want the journalist to keep the story on hold until the date stipulated.
 It’s handy for product launches or events, for example.
+'Immediate' speaks for itself.